Canon 200D versus Canon 40D

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 40D are two digital cameras that were announced, respectively, in June 2017 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 200D has a resolution of 24 megapixel, whereas the 40D provides 10.1 MP.

-The physical size and weight of the Canon 200D and the Canon 40D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 40D.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is considerably larger (39 percent) than the Canon 200D.
 Moreover, the 40D is substantially heavier (81 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 40D are weather-sealed.